Security fears overshadow new Algerian oil law after siege

 "The industry is going to assume that everything in North Africa is affected in terms of security, including Libya and also Morocco and Mauritania," said Gurdon.

-Some Libyan oil fields such as Italian group Eni's Elephant are located several hundreds of kilometres across the desert from In Amenas, where the hostage tragedy unfolded this week.
+Some Libyan oil fields such as Italian group Eni's Elephant are located several hundreds of kilometers across the desert from In Amenas, where the hostage tragedy unfolded this week.

 Several U.S. oil firms have yet to return to resume exploration in Libya after the 2011 conflict due to security concerns.